Villano III: Professional wrestling career

-Arturo Díaz was born into a wrestling family; his father, Ray Mendoza, became a successful luchador when Arturo was very young.
+Arturo Díaz was born into a wrestling family; his father, Ray Mendoza, became a successful professional wrestler when Arturo was very young.
 His two older brothers, José de Jesús and José Alfredo, had begun wrestling in early 1969 when Arturo was just 17 years old.
-Arturo was trained both by his father and by Felipe Ham Lee, a family friend, while also getting a degree in physical education in case professional wrestling did not work out for him.
-His debut was on January 29, 1970, earlier than expected as he was asked to replace someone who did not show up for a match.
-For the first match he was billed as "Ray Rosas" (Ray after his father and "Rosas" after the color of his wrestling attire) and worked without a mask.
+Arturo was trained both by his father and Felipe Ham Lee, a family friend, while also getting a degree in physical education in case professional wrestling did not work out for him.
+His debut on January 29, 1970 took place earlier than expected, as he was asked to replace someone who did not show up for a match.
+He was billed as "Ray Rosas" (Ray after his father and "Rosas" after the color of his wrestling attire) and worked without a mask.

-After his initial match he began wrestling under various enmascarado (masked) characters such as Pulpo Blanco (Spanish for "White Octopus") and Mancha Roja ("Red Stain"), in part to not reveal that he was the son of Ray Mendoza.
-At one point, he competed under the name "Búfalo Salvaje" ("Savage Buffalo"), a name also used by his older brothers early in their careers when they worked as Búfalo Salvaje I and II.
+To avoid revealing that he was the son of Ray Mendoza, Arturo began wrestling under various masked characters such as Pulpo Blanco (Spanish for "White Octopus") and Mancha Roja ("Red Stain").
+At one point, he competed under the name Búfalo Salvaje ("Savage Buffalo"), which was used by his older brothers early in their careers when they worked as Búfalo Salvaje I and II.
 After several short-lived names, Arturo began wrestling as Rokambole, a name he would use for several years.
-The name Rokambole would later be used by his younger brother Raymundo as well.
-In late 1970 or early 1971, his older brothers began wrestling as Villano I and Villano II and soon established that as their permanent identity, creating what would later turn into a family tradition.
+The name would later be used by his younger brother Raymundo as well.
+In late 1970 or early 1971, his older brothers began wrestling as Villano I and Villano II, which they established as their permanent identity, creating what would later turn into a family tradition.